kencancode/bitcoinstant/README.md

 Users can check the prices of different cryptocurrencies (Bitcoin, Ethereum, and Litecoins ) in different currencies (USD, CAD, GBP and EU) - all in REAL-TIME.

-I worked on this mini project while having a Big Mac, in order to deepen my knowledge of different areas in web development such as APIs, the server, and the frontend in general.
+I worked on this mini project while having a Big Mac, in order to deepen my knowledge of different areas in web development such as the server, APIs, and frontend technologies.

 ## Languages & Frameworks